Game Industry Pushes Back Against Efforts To Restore Gameplay Servers - Slashdot

 3. The GaaS business model relies on planned obsolescence.

-To heck with them (Score:4, Interesting)
+To heck with them (Score:5, Insightful)

 No, it means that people can play those games.
 They don't want that.